 6. The costs of notary public services or commissioning your signature are

-7. Will, Power of Attorney for Personal Care, and Power of Attorney for Property: $400 plus HST, including all meetings necessary to answer your questions, discuss your circumstances, and receive instructions.
-For a couple (2 separate Wills, Powers of Attorney for Personal Care and Powers of Attorney for Property), there is a discounted price of 750$ plus HST.
+7. Will, and two separate Powers of Attorney for: 1) Power of Attorney for Personal Care, and 2) Power of Attorney for Property: $650 plus HST, including all meetings necessary to answer your questions, discuss your circumstances, and receive instructions.
+Additional fees may apply for more complex wills.

 Costs of drafting the documents that need notarization vary based on the time spent.

 Same day or walk-in service may be available.
 Please call to inquire.

 Legal Aid Certificates

 I believe that it is every lawyer’s duty to provide legal services to those who are not able to afford them, which is why I do accept a limited number of Legal Aid Certificates each year.

 When you have obtained your Legal Aid Certificate, feel free to call me to ask whether I will be able to accept it.

 Please do not call before obtaining the Certificate.
 I need to know the details of the Certificate before I decide to accept it.

 Once you decide who is going to represent your family matter, it is in your best interest to lower your legal bills.
 Here are a few simple ways that will help you do it:

 1. Organize yourself.
 Prepare a summary of the events.
 Type it up (deciphering handwritten documents takes time, and you are the one paying for your lawyer’s time.)